superzorua/css-pseudoselectors-lesson/README.md

 Pseudoselectors must be attached to the selector of the element you wish to use them on.
 You do this with a `:`.

 The most common pseudoselectors are `:visited`, `:hover`, and `:active`.

--`:visited` is used for links.
+- `:visited` is used for links.
 You have probably seen this one before.
 All browsers include a built-in default style for links: they are underlined and blue when first viewed, and when they are clicked, they turn purple.
 Most sites override this default with their own style, but you can still see it on sites like Wikipedia.
--`:hover` can be used on almost any element.
+- `:hover` can be used on almost any element.
 This pseudoselector lets you change the style of an element whenever the mouse is on top of it.
 The styles go back to how they were before when the mouse is moved away from the element.
--`:active` is used for elements that allow user interaction, like buttons and text input boxes.
+- `:active` is used for elements that allow user interaction, like buttons and text input boxes.
 Browsers usually have defaults for these, too: when you click a button, its style changes so it looks like it's pressed in.
 When you click a text input box, some browsers apply a blue border around it to show which one you're typing in.

 #####Example